-The Illinois Consumer Data Privacy Act establishes consumer rights regarding personal data, including access, correction, and deletion rights, with enforcement by the Attorney General.
+The Illinois Consumer Data Privacy Act grants consumers rights over their personal data, applying to certain businesses, with exemptions for some entities, enforced by the Attorney General.

-If you process personal data of Illinois consumers, you must ensure compliance with consumer rights or face enforcement actions.
+If you process personal data of Illinois residents, you must implement consumer rights protocols by the effective date or face enforcement actions.

 What do these statuses mean? ▼